During service in the Armed Forces or on leaving, there are a range of civilian housing options to be considered.

 Part of the Defence Transition Services (DTS) team, this tri-Service focal point can provide you with a wide range of information about the civilian housing opportunities available to you, throughout your service career and during your resettlement with transition to civilian life.

-DTS also deliver an annual programme of civilian housing brief to help inform and guide serving personnel and their families about the choices available.
-These briefings are open to all SP and their families at any point during their service career and cover house purchases (incl FHTB) private rental, affordable home ownership and social housing.
+DTS also deliver an annual programme of civilian housing briefs to help inform and guide serving personnel and their families about the choices available.
+These briefings are open to all SP and their families at any point during their service career and cover house purchases (incl FHTB), private rental, affordable home ownership, and social housing.
 Independent financial advice during these briefings is provided by members of the Service Insurance and Investment Advisory Panel (SIIAP).

 Housing Options Scotland’s (HOS) “Military Matters” programme supports members of the Armed Forces community with any housing needs or issues.
 The charity offers free, independent information, advice and support to those who get in touch, and they can help with all kinds of housing tenure – from renting privately to social housing and home ownership.

-You are liable to pay Council Tax if you own your own property in England, Scotland or Wales.
-If you live in your own house as your family home, you will be expected to pay the full amount of Council Tax unless you are eligible for a discount through your local authority or Council Tax Relief (CTR) if deployed on specific operations*
+You are liable to pay Council Tax if you own your own property in England, Scotland, or Wales.
+If you live in your own civilian house as your family home, you will be expected to pay the full amount of Council Tax unless you are eligible for a discount through your local authority or Council Tax Relief (CTR) if deployed on specific operations.*

 - To check if you are eligible for any discounts through your local authority.